 While condoms are very effective in protecting against diseases like HIV and gonorrhea, other infections like HPV and herpes — both transmitted through skin-to-skin contact —are harder to protect yourself from.
-The only way to truly prevent an illness is to talk with your partner about STIs before you have sex and always be careful.
+The only way to truly prevent an illness is to talk with your partner about STIs (sexually transmitted infections) before you have sex and always be careful.

 You’ll know when you orgasm

 Orgasms can be confusing depending on the woman, with a high amount of them claiming that they don’t know if they’ve ever had one.
 There are vaginal, clitoral and sometimes hybrid orgasms, making it difficult for women to understand what exactly is going on down there.